Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 And just in case you are wondering about how clear the rules are on allowing access when you are self-attesting as immunocompromised…

-They have made it explicitly clear, multiple times.
+They have made it explicitly clear multiple times.
 Here’s one more:

-The CDC has made it as clear as possible that both children and adults can get a two-shot series after mRNA, without explicitly recommending a new priming series.
+The CDC has made it as clear as possible that both children and adults can get a two-shot series after mRNA without explicitly recommending a new priming series.

 On their way out, the Biden administration’s CDC gave us a bit more clarity.

-Also, don’t miss that below the highlighted text it shows the recommended and minimum interval, with two months being the minimum even though it’s not the recommendation.
+Also, don’t miss that below the highlighted text, it shows the recommended and minimum interval, with two months being the minimum even though it’s not the recommendation.

-They have made it AS CLEAR AS POSSIBLE that you can both get them two months apart to complete a priming series, and are not required to show any documentation to self-attest as moderately immunocompromised for access…
+They have made it AS CLEAR AS POSSIBLE that you can both get them two months apart to complete a priming series and are not required to show any documentation to self-attest as moderately immunocompromised for access.

-And technically, anyone could be moderately immunocompromised… we have no idea who is or who isn’t without what might be expensive testing for many.
+And technically, anyone could be moderately immunocompromised… We have no idea who is or who isn’t without what might be expensive testing for many.

 While working with your doctor or provider is completely on the honor system…